Registration Policies

 Online Registration

-Students who are in the evening division program, and can only take classes that start at 2:55pm or later, must advise the registrar’s office one week prior to registration that they qualify for “Evening Only” status.
+Students who are in the evening division program must advise the registrar’s office one week prior to registration that they qualify for “Evening Only” status.
 These students will be allowed to register for all of their Fall and Spring semester classes the evening before priority registration begins for all other students.
-Anyone in the “evening only” status may register only for classes starting at 2:55pm or later.
-Failure to comply with the class time restrictions may result in Honor Code violation charges.

-On day four of registration and after, students may add their names to the wait lists for closed classes.
-In summer, email invitations will be sent to students on wait lists.
+The day after priority registration ends, students may add their names to the wait lists for closed classes.
+In August, email invitations will be sent to students on wait lists.
 Students will be given two days to respond to the email invitation to add the class.
 Failure to respond within those two days results in the next person on the wait list being offered the seat via email invitation.
 You can help us keep seats available for other students by keeping wait lists up to date; please take yourself off a wait list as soon as you know you don’t plan to take the class.

 Students can continue to register online through the first week of class (including weekends and holidays).
-Beginning the first business day of the second week of school, students must have any add/drops processed by the Registrar’s office.
-Transactions may also be done via email by contacting lawreg@lclark.edu If faculty permission is required, the professor’s signature on an add/drop form or an email statement from the faculty member is needed before the transaction will occur.
+During the second week of the add/drop period students must have any add/drops processed by the Registrar’s office, either in-person or via email.
+If faculty permission is required, an email statement from the faculty member is needed before the transaction will occur.

 Time Conflicts and registration